AleksaArsic/ML-CPP-FW/README.md

 Each of the header file serves as an entry point for potential development and is structured in a way that is development friendly for future implementations and extensions of NNFramework.

-*For better description of each Class refere to source code.*
+*For better description of each Class refere to the source code.*